 Introduction

-Manual processing still costs between $12 and $18 per invoice depending on company size, while best-in-class AP departments using automation bring that same cost down to $2.65 per invoice.
+According to Ardent Partners, manual invoice processing costs between $12 and $18 per invoice depending on company size, while best-in-class AP teams using automation bring that cost down to $2.65 per invoice.
+With the average AP team taking 9.2 days to process a single invoice from receipt to payment, the drag on business operations is structural, not incidental.

 Key Takeaways